 In this episode of Earth Unscrewed our presenters, Helen Scales and Seyi Rhodes, speak to Radhika Lalit from the Rocky Mountain Institute.

 Radhika manages the Global Cooling Prize and in this, the second episode of our second season, she talks about the incredibly troubling position the planet is in due to inefficient room air conditioners.

 If you haven't stopped to think about your room air conditioner and its potential impact on a warming planet – here’s some context to help frame the global cooling problem:

-This is a power crisis, an energy crisis, a climate crisis and an economic crisis and it will affect global productivity, health, and losses in GDP.
+Air conditioners present us with a power crisis, an energy crisis, a climate crisis and an economic crisis – these will affect global productivity, health, and losses in GDP.

-- The Rocky Mountain Institute merged with the Carbon War Room (CWR) in December 2014.
-The CWR was founded by Richard Branson as a think tank to work on issues regarding market-based solutions to climate change.
+- The Rocky Mountain Institute merged with the Carbon War Room in December 2014.
+The Carbon War Room was founded by Richard Branson as a think tank to work on issues regarding market-based solutions to climate change.